Top 3 Picturesque Short Hikes And Walks In Northern Ireland

 The Tollymore State Park not only makes my list for the best short walks in Northern Ireland but is up there with one of the most beautiful places I have been.

-It is located an hour from the Republic of Ireland’s eastern border and 1.5 hours south-east of Belfast.
+I drove into Northern Ireland from Dublin and made a stop here on my way to Belfast.
+It is located an hour from the Republic of Ireland’s eastern border and 1.5 hours south-east of Belfast making it the perfect spot for a break.

 As you enter the park you are greeted by an archway from Medieval Days, followed by a lusciously covered avenue of Deodar Cedars, stretching beyond the entryway up to the car park.